Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Properties of the Geometric Quotients

 For the rest of the section, we fix a complete, microbial valuation ring $k^+$ with a pseudo-uniformizer $\varpi$ and field of fractions $k$.

-We consider a $G$-equivariant morphism $f:X \to Y$ of flat, locally finite type $k^+$-schemes.
+We consider a $G$-equivariant morphism $f\colon \X \to \Y$ of admissible formal $k^+$-schemes.
 We assume that the actions of $G$ on both $\X$ and $\Y$ satisfy the condition of Theorem~\ref{thm:formal-main}.
 Then the universal property of the geometric quotient implies that $f$ descends to a morphism $f'\colon \X/G \to \Y/G$ over $k^+$:

 We show that various properties of $f$ descend to $f'$: